beiLbase/PLDA/README.md

-Few-Shot Relation Extraction with Prototypical Network Combing Prompt Learning and Data Augmentation (PLDA)
+## Few-Shot Relation Extraction with Prototypical Network Combing Prompt Learning and Data Augmentation (PLDA)

-Task
+## TASK

-designing a query-aware prototypical network learning
+- <span style="font-size: 20px; font-weight: bold;">designing a query-aware prototypical network learning</span>

-integrating query-aware prototypical network with relational information
+- <span style="font-size: 20px; font-weight: bold;">integrating query-aware prototypical network with relational information</span>

-Acknowledgements
+##  Acknowledgements

 This repository contains the implementation of PLDA, a few-shot relation extraction model developed as part of my doctor's dissertation.
 The model constructs multiple structured prompt templates based on entity type constraints and formalizes the relation extraction task into a masked language modeling task, thereby guiding the classification model to incorporate general knowledge from the pre-trained language model.
 Furthermore, this method utilizes the GPT-3.5 large language model to generate semantically consistent and sentence-structure-diverse augmented instances to expand the support set and alleviate class-prototype bias in few-shot scenarios.
 The related works are listed below in acknowledgment of their contributions.

-Related Works
+## Related Works

 FewRel: A Large-Scale Supervised Few-Sample Relation Classification Dataset with State-of-the-Art Evaluation Results